+The Taiping Rebellion, also known as the Taiping Civil War or the Taiping Revolution, was a massive rebellion and civil war that was waged in China between the Manchu-led Qing dynasty and the Han, Hakka-led Taiping Heavenly Kingdom.
 Essentially, the Taiping Rebellion was one of the biggest revolts launched against the Qing Dynasty in China.
 This revolution involved immense fights guided by specific religious convictions over the existing economic conditions regionally, and it lasted from 1850 to 1864.

 This rebellion was led by the Taiping forces, which run pretty much like a cult, and the group was known as the God Worshipping Society and was led by the self-proclaimed prophet known as Hong Xiuquan.
 The rebellion resulted in even bigger rebels that went on to seize the city of Nanjing, and they maintained a hold over the city for an entire decade.
 However, the rebellion eventually failed, but by this time, more than 20 million people had lost their lives.

 Taiping Rebellion History